Rogier-5/minetest-mod-rotate/README.rst

 The number of configured uses for a steel wrench.

-This is a variable, provided for reference only - the rotate mod does *not* use it.
+This is a variable, provided for convenience only - the rotate mod does *not* use it.

 **Textures**